Wayve: Technology

-Wayve’s self-driving approach centers on end-to-end deep learning and a vision-based AI system.
-Unlike conventional autonomous vehicles that depend on high-definition maps, hand-coded rules, and arrays of expensive lidar sensors, Wayve’s platform learns to drive predominantly using camera data and machine learning algorithms.
-The company refers to its AI-driven driving software as an “Embodied AI” or AI Driver, emphasizing that the system learns from experience (both real and simulated) to handle complex or novel situations rather than following pre-programmed instructions.
+Wayve adopted end-to-end deep learning and a vision-based sensor system.
+Unlike Waymo autonomous vehicles that depend on high-definition maps, hand-coded rules, and lidar sensors, Wayve’s platform learns to drive predominantly using camera data and machine learning.
+The company refers to its AI-driven driving software as an “Embodied AI” or AI Driver, emphasizing that the system learns from experience (real and simulated) to handle complex/novel situations rather than following programmed instructions, not unlike Tesla's approach.

-The hardware setup of Wayve’s system is relatively simple: a suite of video cameras (and basic automotive sensors) mounted on the vehicle, paired with onboard compute units (powered by GPUs) to run the AI models.
-This vision-only philosophy is similar to Tesla’s Autopilot/FSDB approach, but Wayve’s solution is vehicle-agnostic and mapless.
-Wayve’s strategy is to provide its driving AI as an OEM-ready platform: it plans to license or embed its technology into vehicles made by established automakers rather than build its own cars.
-Wayve’s development vehicles currently use Nvidia’s Orin system-on-chip as the onboard computer for running the AI model, but CEO Alex Kendall has noted that the software can run on “whatever GPU [an automaker] already has in their vehicles” Wayve has built a cloud infrastructure (largely on Microsoft Azure) to process petabytes of this data, and it uses simulation tools (internally, the “Wayve Infinity” simulator) to synthetically generate and practice rare or dangerous scenarios for the AI to learn from.
+The Wayve hardware-agnostic autonomy stack consists of a suite of video cameras, with basic automotive sensors mounted on the vehicle, and paired with onboard compute units that are powered by GPUs to run the AI models.
+This vision-only philosophy is similar to Tesla’s Autopilot/FSDB model, but Wayve’s solution is vehicle-agnostic and mapless.
+Wayve’s strategy is to provide its driving AI as an OEM-ready platform; it plans to license or embed its technology into vehicles made by established automakers rather than build cars.
+Wayve’s development vehicles use Nvidia’s Orin system-on-chip for running the AI model, although Kendall noted that the software can run on “whatever GPU [an automaker] already has in their vehicles” Wayve has built cloud infrastructure, largely on Microsoft Azure, to process this data, and uses simulation tools (known internally as the “Wayve Infinity” simulator) to generate and practice rare or dangerous scenarios.

-As of 2025, Wayve envisions its AI driver being applicable to a range of applications – from Level 2 advanced driver assistance systems in personal cars (as in the Nissan ProPilot integration) to Level 4 robotaxis and delivery vehicles operated by partners like Uber and Ocado, and even other mobile robotics domains beyond cars.